offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Motif/Find Motif Matrix_TOPIC
 ```

-Given a organism, it's suspected that some physical change in that organism is linked to a transcription factor.
+Given an organism, it's suspected that some physical change in that organism is linked to a transcription factor.
 However, it isn't known ...

  * which transcription factor (if any).
  * what the regulatory motif for that transcription factor is.